hernandoabella/follower-party/README.md

 # follower-party
-Celebrate your followers with a nice post
+Celebrate all the followers with a stylish post.

 ### Main features:
 - Light / dark mode